Engineering management: Undergraduate degrees

 Although most engineering management programs are geared toward graduate studies, there are a number of institutions that teach EM at the undergraduate level.
 Over twenty undergraduate engineering management related programs are accredited by ABET including: West Point (United States Military Academy), Western Michigan University (ABET-accredited by ETAC of ABET), Stevens Institute of Technology, Clarkson University, Gonzaga University, Virginia Tech, Arizona State University, and the Missouri University of Science and Technology.
 Graduates of these programs regularly command nearly $65,000 their first year out of school.

+Indiana State University offers BS in Engineering Technology Management (ABET/ETAC accredited) degree.

-Outside the US, Istanbul Technical University Management Engineering Department offers an undergraduate degree in Management Engineering, attracting top students.
+Outside the US, the Istanbul Technical University offers an undergraduate degree in Management Engineering, attracting top students.
+The Ateneo de Manila University limits admission to its four-year undergraduate degree program in Management Engineering to the top 10% of entrance exam passers.
 The University of Waterloo offers a 4-year undergraduate degree (five years including co-op education) in the field of Management Engineering.
 This is the first program of its kind in Canada.
 In Peru, Universidad del Pacífico offers a five-year undergraduate degree in this field, the first program in this country.
 In Germany, ESB Business School offers a 4-year undergraduate program which consists of five semesters at ESB Business School, two mandatory internships, one is mandatory to be in another country than Germany, and also one mandatory semester abroad.
 In the annual applied university ranking of the magazine Wirtschaftswoche, the Engineering Management course of ESB Business School is ranked on place five of all applied universities in Germany.
 The magazine surveyed more than 500 recruiters in the German industry from which university they are most likely to recruit students and which universities satisfy their needs regarding experience in working with projects, multilingual education, and ability to communicate most.

+University of Sharjah in United Arab Emirates offers a BSc in Engineering Management degree (ABET/EAC accredited).